Anxiety

-However, in some cases, anxiety can be difficult to control and start interfering with a child’s ability to
+However, in some cases, anxiety can be difficult to control and start interfering with a child’s ability to participate in daily tasks.
+If your child is experiencing anxiety more significantly than others their age, they may need additional support or be showing signs of an anxiety disorder.

-What are anxiety disorders?
+What are Anxiety Disorders?

 Anxiety disorders may be diagnosed when a child’s feeling of anxiousness is considered more excessive, persistent or irrational than what is considered normal for their age and situation.
 They often present with persistent psychological, physical and behavioural changes that interfere with a child’s ability to perform daily tasks.